 Art.
-1. Minor and 10U: Seventh Run Rule (this rule replaces the 10th Batter Rule in Minor)
+1. Minor/9U: Seventh Run Rule

 During every inning except the last as determined by the umpire, each team at bat will continue to bat until 3 outs have been recorded, or until the seventh run of that half inning has scored, whichever comes first.
 No subsequent runs may score after the seventh run has scored.
 If the umpire is aware that the seventh run has scored, they should call time and end the inning.
 If not, when the umpire is notified, after the play and the ball is dead, that the seventh run has scored, they should immediately end the inning.